slamora/brackets-wiki/Language-Support.md

 ## Places contributing to "language" support as of Sprint 21
 Based on [LESS Refactoring](https://github.com/adobe/brackets/pull/2844).
-The remainder of this page documents future work required to support languages across various features in Brackets.
-The focus is on finding out what is hardcoded and needs to be refactored to use existing capabilities, or requires new capabilities before it can be refactored.
+The remainder of this page documents what parts of language support are hardcoded and need to be refactored to use existing capabilities, or require new capabilities before they can be refactored.

 ### No changes required